Towards Understanding Adversarial Robustness of Optical Flow Networks: Discussion

 \section{Discussion}

-We have shown that self-similar patterns in conjunction with the correlation layer are the root cause of the vulnerability of optical flow networks to patch-based adversarial attacks.
+We have shown that self-similar patterns in conjunction with the correlation layer explain the vulnerability of flow networks to adversarial patch attacks.
 Self-similar patterns are a well-known problem for optical flow estimation and can be related to the aperture problem.
 In fact, we showed that a simple handcrafted self-similar patch has almost the same effect as an optimized adversarial patch.

 As we understand the cause of the problem, there is a reliable way to prevent it: increasing the depth, and thereby increasing the receptive field size, such that the ambiguity caused by the self-similar pattern gets resolved.
-Many modern networks already have a deep encoder before the correlation layer with a large enough receptive field size, and, hence are robust to patch-based attacks.
-Thanks to our analysis, this is not simply coincidence or luck, but can be explained.
+Many modern networks already have a deep encoder before the correlation layer with a large enough receptive field, and, hence are robust to patch-based attacks via self-similar patterns.
+Thanks to our analysis, this is not simply a coincidence but can be explained.